joanpc/GroundServices/README.markdown

     xPlane / Resources / plugins / Pythoninterface.ini
     xPlane / Resources / plugins / Pythoninterface---.xpl

-### Installing the plugin
+## Installing the plugin

 Create a directory named **PythonScripts** in your *xPlane/Resources/plugins* folder and copy **PI_GroundServices.py** into it

     xPlane / Resources / plugins / PythonScripts / PI_GroundServices.py

+# Notes

+### Known bugs:
-## Known bugs: The rotation of the pushback doesn't work i you don't have a joystick plugged and assigned to the rudder.
+The rotation of the pushback doesn't work i you don't have a joystick plugged and assigned to the rudder.

 Enjoy-it and send me your comments Posted Image.

-## DISCLAIMER:
+### DISCLAIMER:
 The plugin is not as finished and feature-rich as I would but it's stable.
 I had this file sitting around for months without adding new features but it's ready to enjoy.
 I'll probably add more features when I get more motivation (money sometimes is a good motivations... not always :P).
 The source is released under the GLP license so feel free to improve-it and send-me your patches.

 ### Thanks